Operation: Storm Ready

 As a storm approaches, we ramp up support

 We are prepared to get your lights back on safely and as quickly as possible when severe weather strikes.
-We rely on our continuous planning, preparation and training.
 Our teams have a proven plan of continuous preparation, planning and training.
 As severe weather threatens, we monitor, mobilize and act.
 Most important is the safety of those living and working in communities hit by big storms or severe weather.

 • Mutual assistance: Entergy partners with other utilities in mutual assistance agreements, in preparation of restoring widespread outages from severe weather.
 Mutual assistance companies meet annually to strengthen their partnership.
 Entergy participates in four different mutual assistance organizations.
 As of April 2023, Edison Electric Institute has awarded our company 44 Emergency Response Awards for our restoration and mutual-assistance work.
 Learn more about our mutual assistance agreements.